Doctelligence/doctelligence.github.io/roadmap.md

  This prototype aims to validate the core functionality of the system, showcasing its potential and laying the groundwork for future scalability and full implementation.

 ## 💰 Seed Funding
-- Raise seed funding to establish the project and support early-stage development.
+- Raise initial capital to develop the testnet (MVP), build a lean development team, and establish the foundation for core network technologies.

 ---